 Hazard Mitigation Plan Update

 Valley District has updated its 2011 Hazard Mitigation Plan as required by FEMA.
-The updated Plan has been reviewed/approved by the San Bernardino County Office of Emergency Operations and California Office of Emergency Services.
-The Plan is currently under final review by FEMA.
+The updated Plan has been reviewed/approved by the San Bernardino County Office of Emergency Operations, California Office of Emergency Services and FEMA.
+The Valley District Board adopted the updated Plan on April 17, 2018.

 The primary purpose of Mitigation Planning is to develop sustainable, self-reliant, disaster-resistant communities.
 Mitigation planning is the process of estimating the impact a natural, man-made, and/or a technological disaster may have on the urban (built) environment and identifying short-term and long-term actions that will result in the elimination and/or reduction of loss of life and property, environmental damage, and disruption of governmental, social, and economic activities.